Paradeluxe/Praditor/README.md

 If you would like to download the datasets that were used in developing Praditor, please refer to [the official OSF storage](https://osf.io/9se8r/)
 .

-## From Authors
-I'm new to GitHub and still learning how to use it.
-Please forgive me if there is something I missed.
-Thx XD

-Feel free to contact me at `paradeluxe3726@gmail.com` or `zhengyuan.liu@connect.um.edu.mo`.